Skip to main content

 With regard to internal control in Uganda, in my opinion, the object to be aimed at in the administration of this country is to rule through its own executive government.
 The people are singularly intelligent, and have a wonderful appreciation of justice and of legal procedure, and our aim should be to educate and develop this sense of justice.
 I think myself that, by careful selection, even now the various provinces could be ruled by chiefs, who would rapidly conform to European methods (Lugard, 1968, cited in Murray 1973, p.
 15).

-The reasons for the adoption of indirect rule in Nigeria are:
+The reasons for the adoption of indirect rule in Nigeria are as follows:

 2. Administrative Convenience: The structure of indirect rule features chain of command for the purpose of administrative convenience.
 At the topmost was Lord Lugard as the High Commissioner in the Northern Protectorate or the Governor-General of the amalgamated Northern and Southern Protectorates of Nigeria.
 His next in rank were the Resident Officers of the Provinces.
 The Resident Officers were followed in rank by the Emirs and Obas in the North and South respectively who headed Divisions.
 After the Emirs and Obas, there were District Heads as the next in rank, and then, the Village Heads.
 This hierarchical arrangement of offices and positions ensured free flow of command and compliance top-down and bottom-up respectively.